vertwo-oss/plite/README.md

 a bunch of PHP I've built over the years.

-Adds some basic libraries for working with console-viewed logging, PHP as a CLI tool, handling basic server-side web API requests, a very small Postgres abstraction, as well as a small framework for abstracting a few AWS services ( S3, SecretsManager) and Twilio/Sinch/Plivo.
+Adds some basic libraries for working with console-viewed logging, PHP as a CLI tool, handling basic backend stuff, a very small Postgres abstraction, as well as a small framework for abstracting a few AWS services ( S3, SecretsManager) and Twilio/Sinch/Plivo.
 Also comes with tools to help with ETL.